grocid/passdesktop/README.md

 ### How to sync between devices

-If you created an App with macpack, then you can simply copy the App, because `ca.crt` and `config.json` will be included.
-Otherwise these two files need to be copied as well.
+If you created an App with macpack, then you can simply copy the App, because the configuration file `config.json` will be included.
+Otherwise this file needs to be copied to the target computer.
 Even though the token in `config.json` is encrypted, I suggest not storing the config on insecure media like Dropbox or unencrypted mail.

 ### Possible leaks